 Viewers are invited to bring a sandwich and the library will serve dessert and beverages.
 This program is sponsored by The Friends of the Russell Library.
-Future films include Sylvia on April 15 and Dreamchild on May 20.
+Future film: Dreamchild on May 20.

 If you are looking for things to do with your children and grandchildren: